heathhenley/AOC/2024/README.md

 tracked the average number of neighbors for each robot at each time step - when it was the highest I've seen so far I printed the grid and the time step and saved it.
 That turned out to work!

+### Day 15
+This walking around a 'warehouse' grid pushing boxes around.
+Originally, I did part 1 iteratively (you could only push boxes if there was eventually a free spot behind them) - so I checked all the way to the end in the direction that was relevant - and if was good, swapped the boxes along that dir.
+Part 2 was trickier, because boxes could be two spaces long - so when going up or down, the box had to move together, eg both spaces had to be free.
+It was way easier to do it recursively, so to check my understanding I switched to do it that way for part 1 as well.
+After getting that working, did the same thing for part 2, just needs some extra checking to make sure both spaces can move up / down.

+One thing I'm wondering about - there might be a way to do it in 'one pass' like part 1 if you set up the function correctly.
+The way I set it up, it first first checks if the left part and the right part of the box can move recursively (but doesn't move) and then tries to move them if it can - I had to do it that with the way I set it up because it kept moving just one side otherwise when I didn't want it to.

+Also used pattern matching in python like it's a functional language lol